Cold Weather Sleeping Bags

 Recommended features in cold weather sleeping bags

-Whether you choose a down bag or a synthetic bag, make sure that it has these important features.
+Whether you choose a down bag or a synthetic bag, make sure that it has these important features:

-a draft collar or draft yoke
+A draft collar or draft yoke

 This is a quilted fabric yoke that fits snugly over your shoulders and around your neck, keeping cold air out of the bag and warm air in.

-a draft tube
+A draft tube

 See the black thing?
 It's a flap that runs between your body and the sleeping bag zipper to prevent warm air from leaking out through the zipper.